 So VAR, so good?
 Fifa praises review system in helping referees get '99.3% decisions correct'

-48 matches and 122 goals later, the World Cup group stage is done and dusted.
+Forty-eight matches and 122 goals later, the World Cup group stage is done and dusted.

 The route to the final is now clearer for the teams that remain; and it’s when the pressure amps up a little more.